Feature Image

 Program Description

+The Management Department is excited to offer students a summer study abroad opportunity in Japan and Korea.
 Over five and a half weeks, students will immerse themselves in these dynamic countries' rich histories and vibrant business landscapes.
 They will engage with local traditions, explore historical sites, and experience the blend of ancient practices and modern innovations.
 Students will also interact with peers, fostering shared learning and diverse perspectives.
+Gain valuable insights into Japan and Korea's innovative business practices and entrepreneurial ventures, enriching your academic and professional journey.
+Join us for this transformative summer program!

-The program consists of two main courses.
+The Summer program consists of two main courses.
 The first course will be taught by JMU professors about managing innovation and an overview of start-ups from Japan and Korea.
 The second course is a start-up class at Hanyang University in Seoul, South Korea, with students from all over the world.

 Location Description